-I am a very huge fan of Buster Keaton.
-I would say i adore his work so much.
-He is one of the biggest joys for me to watch his work on screen as he simply is a wonderful act to watch on screen.
+I am a huge Buster Keaton fan as I simply adore his work so much as it is one of the biggest joys for me to watch his work on screen as he simply is a wonderful act to watch on screen.
 I would say he ranks among the best of comedy legends all time to my eyes.
 Buster kreaton is simply one of the true founders of modern comedy.
 He is simply a marvelous legend that may be one of the best of silent comedy legends all time throughout his cinematic career, Buster Keaton was never particularly considered to be a producer of films that were socially or politically engaged yet his work on the screen is bar none among the best of silent comedy before e Edgar Wright and Wes Anderson, before Chuck Jones and Jackie Chan, there was Buster Keaton, one of the founding fathers of visual comedy.

-I talk about him today for The Fourth Annual Buster Keaton Blogathon which i frankly hope enjoy my talk and read and check out others form this great event today,so lets talk this legend
+I talk about him today for The Fourth Annual Buster Keaton Blogathon which i frankly hope enjoy my talk and read other works form this wonderful event.

 Buster Kreaton: the joys of silent comedy

 The General is a roller coaster ride of laughter.
 The General was a critical & commercial failure during its time of release but is now considered as one of the greatest films ever made.
 The General is Buster Keaton’s magnum opus as even if I adore Sherlock jr far more this movie.
 The General manages to be so enjoyable for its whole run time The General presents the silent star at the top of his game as it is inventive and creative with so many wonderful gags and stunts on the screen.
 It has many moments that are jaw dropping to watch unfold on the screen.
 The General is Buster Keaton’s most accomplished work as a director even if I love Sherlock jr far more then this marvelous gem.
 I find The General to be a marvelous classic that is truly one of his best movies he ever did on the screen that you should see today.